Whether inmate mentally fit for execution could cause delay

 The runup to Lee’s execution demonstrated that a lot can still happen before Purkey’s scheduled one.

-On Monday, hours before Lee was set to the put to death, a U.S. District Court judge put the execution on hold over concerns from death row inmates on how executions were to be carried out, and an appeals court upheld it, before the Supreme Court overturned it early Tuesday.
+On Monday, hours before Lee was set to be put to death, a U.S. District Court judge put the execution on hold over concerns from death row inmates on how executions were to be carried out, and an appeals court upheld it, before the Supreme Court overturned it early Tuesday.

-If prison officials get the go ahead to execute Purkey, he would be put to death by lethal injection, as Lee was, and in the same small room at the Terre Haute prison.
+If prison officials get the go-ahead to execute Purkey, he would be put to death by lethal injection, as Lee was, and in the same small room at the Terre Haute prison.

 Hegeman reported from Wichita, Kansas.
 Associated Press writers Mike Balsamo in Terre Haute, Indiana, and Mark Sherman and Colleen Long in Washington contributed to this report.